 University of Pennsylvania

 The campus of the University of Pennsylvania–an accredited arboretum–is a great place to find cherry trees in University City.
-In fact, there are about 150 cherry trees among the colorful trees that bloom on the grounds in spring.
+In fact, there are about 150 of them among the colorful trees that bloom on the grounds in spring.

 Dozens of types of cherry trees contribute different colored blooms, particularly in the area of Claudia Cohen Hall, College Hall, and Perelman Quadrangle.
 Many of them are labeled, so you can learn the difference between an Okame and a Yoshino, if you’re curious.